lokuu1/Jarvis-md/README.md

 ####  HY YOU I AM JARVIS A SIMPLE WHATAPP BOT シ︎

-Jarvis is a Multi Device whatsapp bot based on whats asena
+Jarvis is a Multi Device whatsapp bot based on x-asena

 ***
 #### IF YOU WANT TO DEPLOY JARVIS FOLLOW THE STEPS ✔︎